-Taking alcohol or drugs may lead to substance use problems.
+Taking alcohol or drugs may lead to substance use disorder.
 This is when alcohol or drugs cause problems in your life.
-Substance use problems may hurt your relationships with friends and family members, and it may cause problems at work.
+It may hurt your relationships with friends and family members, and it may cause problems at work.
 It also may lead to serious health problems.

-If you use alcohol or drugs, you may become dependent.
+If you use alcohol or drugs, you may become physically dependent.
 This means that you can't quit, or you have withdrawal symptoms when you try to quit.
 Withdrawal may cause you to feel sick or shaky.
-Also, when you become dependent, you may have to use more alcohol or drugs to get the same effect.
+Also, you may have to use more alcohol or drugs to get the same effect.
+This is called tolerance.

 Is alcohol or drug use a problem for me?